 For the purposes of this Modlist, “Modding Post Update” refers to the somewhat chaotic period of modding when the current Special Edition and SKSE64 versions for this Modlist are mismatched with the latest.
-You can check this by scrolling to the top of this page and looking at the “Latest” SSE and SKSE64 versions (not the ones listed after “For:”).
+You can check this by scrolling to the top of the landing page and looking at the “Latest” SSE and SKSE64 versions (not the ones listed after “For:”).
 If either or both of these are red, that means we are in a “Modding Post Update” period.
 Note that I will update version info as soon as it changes so you can always guarantee it’s up-to-date.

 Journeymen & Evokers

 So what does this mean for you?
 Well frankly a few things, the most important of which is that if you are a Journeyman or Evoker you MUST make sure that you have the correct Skyrim Special Edition and SKSE64 versions installed.
 To find out how to revert SSE to an older version, read the “More Info” section under [BʀᴇᴀᴋsOɴUᴘᴅᴀᴛᴇ].
 As for SKSE64, you can download old versions from the “archived builds” link on the main SKSE page as seen below.
 You will have to choose the correct version to download from the list according to the “For” version at the top of this page.

 The other thing this means for Journeymen and Evokers, is that you may have to do a little more searching for the correct Nexus download in the “Files” tab as many mod authors will quickly update their mods and put the versions required for this guide in “Old Versions” or in the worst case; remove old versions completely.
 Moral of the story here is that you should always cross check the “Current Version:” of this guide with the version you’re downloading from actual mod’s page.